 - Animals create authentic, hands-on learning experiences (like scrubbing fish tanks at lunchtime… ?).

-- Caring for pets teaches compassion and responsibility.
+- Caring for pets teaches compassion and responsibility — key elements of social and emotional learning.

 - Students learn to develop awareness and respect for living creatures.